vranki/hemppa/README.md

 Commands:

-Prefix with selected service, for example "!ig add accountname" or "!twitter list"
+Prefix with selected service, for example "!ig add accountname" or "!teamup list"

 * add [accountname] - Add account to this room (Must be done as room admin)
 * del [accountname] - Delete account from room (Must be done as room admin)